beginideas/liquidperfectionjax/thankyou.md

 ---
 layout: post
-title: We will contact you shortly!
+title: Thank you for your free estimate submission!
 description:
-image: assets/images/OurWork.png
+image:
 nav-menu: false
 ---

-Thank you for your submission.
+Thank you for your free estimate submission.
 We will contact you shortly!